dantegates/neural-networks-explained/post.md

 # Building blocks

-Let's start with [linear regression](https://en.wikipedia.org/wiki/Linear_regression).
+Let's begin with [linear regression](https://en.wikipedia.org/wiki/Linear_regression).
 This is a great starting point because it is ubiquitous across so many disciplines and industries and at the same time will lead us to the basic building blocks of neural networks.

 When I first encountered linear regression it was expressed in an algebraic form such as